vedph/cadmus_core/Doc/seeding.md

 ## Seed Usage

 In the API layer, the seed infrastructure is used at startup.
 As the system is designed for dockerization, the provided API layer must be capable of creating and seeding all the databases it requires from the database layer.
-In this way, we can just fire up the API layer and let it create the required databases before starting.
+This way, we can just fire up the API layer, and let it create the required databases if not found.

 These databases are 3:

-- authentication database: for authenticating users and defining their authorizations.
+- *authentication* database: for authenticating users and defining their authorizations.
-- log database: for logging and auditing.
+- *log* database: for logging and auditing.
-- Cadmus database: for storing Cadmus data.
+- *Cadmus* database: for storing Cadmus data.

+When the API layer starts, it checks for the existence of these databases.
+If they don't exist, they get created, and seeded according to these parameters:

+- the authentication database is seeded with 1 or more default users.
+These are defined in the API configuration file (`appsettings.json`), under `StockUsers`.
+Note that the credentials you may find in these files are just mock values; in production, they get replaced with values coming from environment variables.
+- the log database does not require seeding.
+- the Cadmus database is seeded with the various collections and their indexes.
+If specified, a number of mock items with their parts are also created and seeded.
+To specify this option, you must add a `Seed` section with a `ProfilePath` and an `ItemCount` property.
+The former specifies the path to the JSON file containing the seed profile.
+The latter specifies the count of items desired.
+If 0, or in any case if the database was not created on startup, no item will be seeded.

+To allow for some resiliency at startup, the database check and seed procedure described above is retried up to 3 times, after an increasing interval of time (10, 30, and then 60 seconds).
+This allows Docker composer starting all the services, including the MongoDB service, even if their start time is not synchronized.
+The API layer might spin up before the data layer is ready, but we don't want it to crash immediately in this case; rather, it should wait and retry.